Open Accessibility Menu

 Keep Your Laminate Countertop Looking Good

 As we’ve mentioned, one of laminate’s best features is that it’s affordable.
 To get your money’s worth out of your counters, you need to do more than know how to clean laminate countertops.
 You need to treat them right.
-Here’s a list of laminate do’s and don’ts:
+Unwanted scratches are a common issue when homeowners fail to take the right precautions.
+To keep your counters maintained over the long-haul, here’s a list of laminate do’s and don’ts:

 Do: